 - Extremely valuable benefits (differ from person to person & need a proper segmentation of buyers), a.k.a.
 The USP can help you gain more CVR.

-- Appreciating & enjoying with the customer, building a healthy relationship, and making yourself, your product, and customer special, make people buy from you.
+- Appreciating & enjoying with the customer, building a healthy relationship, and making yourself, your product, and your customer special, make people buy from you.

 - Create a short story for your brand, but it should be related to your existing or potential customers.